nhsengland/it-standards/Services/service-procurement.md

   Unless otherwise specified, all information is classified as at least *OFFICIAL*.
 Personally identifiable data (including patient data) is classified as *OFFICIAL-SENSITIVE:Personal*.
   Commercially sensitive data is classified as *OFFICIAL-SENSITIVE:Commercial*.

-* All information relating to NHSEI should generally be kept within England.
+* All information relating to NHS England should generally be kept within England.
 Offshore data and offshore data access will be subject to additional scrutiny and governance.

 * All services will be subject to the requirements to produce a Data Protection Impact Assessment (DPIA, IG) and a System Level Security Policy (SLSP, Cyber Security).